Meet Our Leadership Team

 Haley Carrero is a transfer student from Chicago, Illinois working towards a degree in Industrial and Systems Engineering with a minor in Business Management.
 She is a national competitor for the UMN Forensics Speech Team and participates in various STEM organizations.
 As a transfer student who recently had to figure out the university on her own, she hopes to help the UMAC fellows along in their own transition journeys.

-Sean Maurer is a freshman at the University of Minnesota and is originally from Oakfield, Wisconsin.
-He is pursuing a degree in Industrial and Systems Engineering.
-He hopes to be able to use his technology-based past, which included working as Technology Support at his high school, to help this year's fellows in any technology needs.
+Sean Maurer is a sophomore at the University of Minnesota and is originally from Central Wisconsin.
+He is pursuing a degree in Industrial and Systems Engineering and plans to someday land a position in the themed entertainment industry.
+He hopes to be able to use his technology-based past to help this year's fellows in any technology needs.
 Sean is also excited about getting the word out about the UMAC Initiative through marketing and social media platforms.